Geography of Namibia: Water sources

 Namibia is the driest country in sub-Saharan Africa and depends largely on groundwater.
 With an average rainfall of about 350 mm per annum, the highest rainfall occurs in the Caprivi in the northeast (about 600 mm per annum) and decreases in a westerly and southwesterly direction to as little as 50 mm and less per annum at the coast.
 The only perennial rivers are found on the national borders with South Africa, Angola, Zambia, and the short border with Botswana in the Caprivi.
 In the interior of the country, surface water is available only in the summer months when rivers are in flood after exceptional rainfalls.
 Otherwise, surface water is restricted to a few large storage dams retaining and damming up these seasonal floods and their runoff.
 Where people do not live near perennial rivers or make use of storage dams, they are dependent on groundwater.
 Even isolated communities and those economic activities located far from good surface water sources, such as mining, agriculture, and tourism, can be supplied from groundwater over nearly 80% of the country.
 The longest river in Namibia is the Fish River with a length of 650 km.

 More than 120,000 boreholes have been drilled in Namibia over the past century.
 One-third of these boreholes have been drilled dry.
 An aquifer called "Ohangwena II", located on both sides of the Angola-Namibia border, was discovered in 2012.
-This aquifer has been estimated to be capable of supplying 800,000 people in the North for 400 years, at the current (2018) rate of consumption.
+This aquifer has been estimated to be capable of supplying the 800,000 people in the North for 400 years, at the current (2018) rate of consumption.
 Experts estimate that Namibia has 7720 km3 of underground water.

-Efundja, the annual flooding of the northern parts of the country, often causes not only damage to infrastructure but the loss of life.
-The rains that cause these floods to originate in Angola, flow into Namibia's Cuvelai basin, and fill the Oshanas (Oshiwambo: flood plains) there.
+Efundja, the annual flooding of the northern parts of the country, often causes not only damage to infrastructure but loss of life.
+The rains that cause these floods originate in Angola, flow into Namibia's Cuvelai basin, and fill the Oshanas (Oshiwambo: flood plains) there.
 The worst floods so far occurred in March 2011 and displaced 21,000 people.